X-Immersion/Ariel_Unreal_documentation/doc/Others.md

 The Ariel plugin works on packaged projects for Windows, Mac and Linux.
 Other operating systems may work as well, but we do not officially support them.

+> [!CAUTION]
+> If you try to package a game with UE5.0 and a custom Api-Key, please make sure that the plugin project settings INI file is **included** in the build.
+The INI file is located under `YOUR_PROJECT/Config/DefaultAriel.ini`

 ### No runtime generated sentences

 If your project does **not** use runtime generated sentences, meaning all speech are pre-generated and the nodes *[Ariel Text-To-Speech](/doc/API.md#ariel-text-to-speech)* and *[Audio WAV bytes to SoundWave](/doc/API.md#audio-wav-bytes-to-soundwave)* are never used outside the editor, then you can disable the Ariel plugin before packaging the project.